ZeldaFan0225/Ratchet-Chat/SECURITY.md

 ## Logging and redaction

-- Server and client logging redact sensitive fields (passwords, private keys, tokens).
+- Server logging redacts sensitive fields (passwords, private keys, tokens).
 - Encrypted blobs and metadata may appear in logs; plaintext should not.
-- Client log ingestion requires JWT authentication in production and enforces strict Origin checking and rate limits.

 ## Abuse protection